-OFF ON FLASHING GREEN Power off Power on The instrument is using a fixed IP-address from the USB memory YELLOW Normal state, no scale error During instrument start-up Scale error RED Normal state, no instrument error Fatal instrument error such as corrupt parameters or HW failure.
+OFF ON FLASHING GREEN Power off Power on The instrument is using a fixed IP-address from the USB memory.
+YELLOW Normal state, no scale error N/A Scale error RED Normal state, no instrument error Fatal instrument error such as corrupt parameters or HW failure.
 Parameter set to a value not valid.